radiantearth/stac-api-spec/fragments/filter/README.md

 ## Examples

 Note: the GET examples with query parameters are unescaped to make them easier to read.

+The GET examples are assuming a call to `GET /search` and the POST examples are assuming a call to `POST /search`.

 The parameter `filter-crs` always defaults to `http://www.opengis.net/def/crs/OGC/1.3/CRS84` for a STAC API, so is not shown in any of these examples.

 ### Example 1